o3de/o3de.org/content/docs/release-notes/2305-release-notes.md

 	* Like Material Editor, most or all aspects of the tool are also exposed through behavior context reflection for Python automation.
 	* Additional testing and documentation are in progress.
 	* PR: [#51](https://github.com/o3de/sig-graphics-audio/issues/51)
-* CPU performance has been improved such that an 8 core CPU with an nVidia 2080 can handle 9000 static and 1000 dynamic entities at greater than 30fps at 1080p
+* CPU performance has been improved such that an 8 core CPU with an NVIDIA 2080 can handle 9000 static and 1000 dynamic entities at greater than 30fps at 1080p
 * Added support for Terrain nodes in Landscape Canvas
-		* Tutorial on creating terrain from images using Landscape Canvas: https://www.o3de.org/docs/learning-guide/tutorials/environments/create-terrain-from-images/
+		* Tutorial on creating terrain from images using Landscape Canvas: [Create Terrain from Images](https://www.o3de.org/docs/learning-guide/tutorials/environments/create-terrain-from-images/).
 * Added a generic paintbrush workflow and implemented the ability to paint both heights and color directly in the Editor viewport for the Terrain System
 	* The paint brush workflow also includes runtime scripting support for real-time modifications of the terrain using a painting API.
-	* Generalized Paint Brush documentation: https://www.o3de.org/docs/user-guide/components/reference/paintbrush/paintbrush/
+	* Generalized Paint Brush documentation: [Paint Brush](https://www.o3de.org/docs/user-guide/components/reference/paintbrush/paintbrush/).
-	* Image Gradient Component with Paint Brush support: https://www.o3de.org/docs/user-guide/components/reference/gradients/image-gradient/
+	* Image Gradient Component with Paint Brush support [Image Gradient Component](https://www.o3de.org/docs/user-guide/components/reference/gradients/image-gradient/).
-	* Terrain Macro Material Component with Paint Brush support: https://www.o3de.org/docs/user-guide/components/reference/terrain/terrain-macro-material/
+	* Terrain Macro Material Component with Paint Brush support: [Terrain Macro Material Component](https://www.o3de.org/docs/user-guide/components/reference/terrain/terrain-macro-material/).
-* Added the Terrain Developer Guide that explains how developers can use and extend the terrain system: https://www.o3de.org/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/
+* Added the Terrain Developer Guide that explains how developers can use and extend the terrain system: [Terrain Developer Guide](https://www.o3de.org/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/).
 * Sphere and disk lights now support shadow caching, which is accessible as a checkbox on the light component.
 This makes it so shadows do not re-render when nothing in their field of view has changed, and can greatly accelerate shadows on mostly static scenes.
 Models which have vertex animation in the shader can toggle on "Always moving" in the mesh component to ensure that they will always trigger updates when in the view of a cached shadow.
-* Added support for stereoscopic rendering (such as VR support) via OpenXR within O3de.
+* Added support for stereoscopic rendering (such as VR support) via OpenXR within O3DE.
 This support was added through the Vulkan backend and it has been extensively tested using Quest 2.
 As part of this effort we are able to support Link mode where the rendering is done on PC and can be viewed on a stereoscopic display or the app can be run on the device natively.
 A special optimized VR pipeline has been added to Atom to help support running the app natively on the device.
 * The texture streaming support has been expanded to Vulkan backend.
 Now we have image streaming control which can load or evict texture mips automatically at runtime based on the streaming image pool's budget.
 * The shader library, material system, and builders have been updated to support a layer of abstraction between lighting and materials, called the material pipeline.
 It uses new builders and new features from the asset system to build unique shaders for each render pipeline.
 Material types can provide custom data structures and evaluator functions for vertex, pixel, geometry, and lighting stages.
 The builder inserts any of the custom include files with overridden data types and functions as it builds all of the combinations of shaders listed in the material pipeline.
 	* The result of this is a concrete material type referencing all of the different combinations of shaders for each pipeline, with the customization stitched in.
 All of this is saved to the intermediate assets folder and processed by the AP to generate Final product material types and shaders.
 The material pipeline also includes a Lua script that will be invoked whatever material properties or the active render pipeline changes to enable or disable shaders based on the current state.
-	* All of the PBR as well as other shaders and material types included with atom have been converted to the system.
+	* All of the physically based rendering materials, as well as other shaders and material types included with Atom have been converted to the system.
-	* All of the ASV samples and tests have also been updated to use this system.
+	* All of the Atom Sample Viewer (ASV) samples and tests have also been updated to use this system.
 ASV also includes different experimental render and material pipelines to demonstrate how existing materials that use this system can be applied to a standard, deferred rendering pipeline.
-* The TAA pass has been split into two passes to allow for the copying of TAA's history buffer to be separated from the TAA algorithm itself.
+* The temporal anti-aliasing (TAA) pass has been split into two passes to allow for the copying of TAA's history buffer to be separated from the TAA algorithm itself.
 This required a change to PostProcessParent.pass to reference `TaaParentTemplate` instead of `TaaTemplate`.
 If your project overrides PostProcessParent.pass and uses TAA, then it will need to be updated to point to the new TAA parent pass.
+* Developers can now override `LuaIDE`, and use a different Lua Editor/Debugger.
+For more information, refer to [Working with an External Lua Debugger](https://github.com/o3de/o3de/wiki/Working-With-An-External-Lua-Debugger).

-## sig-network
+### sig-network

 * Adds new warnings when client and server have differences in networked code and properties to aid debugging of these issues.
+* Provides a major update to the Multiplayer sample game: https://github.com/o3de/o3de-multiplayersample to provide a feature rich game experience with UX, audio, visual FX, player vs player and player vs environment elements.
+ * Provides a new simple player spawner component that avoids the needs to write custom spawn logic, [#13871](https://github.com/o3de/o3de/pull/13871)
+ * Adds a validation mechanism to identify when client and server have differences in networked code and properties to aid debugging of these issues.
 * Provides method for code separation between client and server side code to prevent any exposure of server side logic to clients.
 Provides a new Unified Launcher target to aid local testing.
 * Provides a more out-of-the-box demonstration of Amazon GameLift using the new multiplayer sample with workflow refinements to make it easier to setup and use.

-## sig-operations
+### sig-operations

 * Feature 1
 * Feature 2

-## sig-platform
+### sig-platform

 * New XR and OpenXRVk Gems add VR support for OpenXR compatible devices. [#12372](https://github.com/o3de/o3de/issues/12372)
 	* Added support for Meta Quest 2 using a new multi-view render pipeline with simplified render passes for VR devices.